UzumakiTentacion/ME35-Midterm-2/README.md

 # ME35-Midterm-2
-My ME35 Midterm 2 crazy thermostat code
+My ME35 Midterm 2 crazy thermostat code:

-Reads the temperature from the termistor, sends to airtable and an adafruit dashboard
+It reads the temperature from the termistor, sends to airtable and an adafruit dashboard

 Goal: